Background – GEMS Founders School Al Mizhar

-The school is the second in GEMS’ portfolio of Founders schools – the first, GEMS Founders Dubai, in Al Barsha, was the “most successful school opening in GEMS history in terms of enrollment”, opening FS to Year 8 provision with over 1800 students on ‘Day One’ in September 2016.
+As above, the school is the second in GEMS’ portfolio of Founders schools – the first, GEMS Founders Dubai, in Al Barsha, was the “most successful school opening in GEMS history in terms of enrolment”, opening FS to Year 8 provision with over 1800 students on ‘Day One’ in September 2016 – and then doubling in size within just one year of opening.
 Our review of the first school can be found here.
+The reason for this popularity?
+The very fine drawn balance between highly affordable fees but with high quality British schooling – the two do not, as a rule, come together at this fee point.
+At the time of the original launch, in fact, cynics said that GEMS simply would not be able to deliver.
+History soon silenced those critics – and both schools have flourished – and delivered all that was promised – and more, for their students and families.

 GEMS distinguishes its Founders’ schools in six core respects.